optimizers/homebrew-cutest/README.md

 ### Disadvantages

 * Only one architecture of SIFDecode and CUTEst can be built
+* Cannot easily select esoteric compilers
-* Cannot upgrade using usual commands
+* Cannot upgrade using usual commands (for now)

 ## Installing